twofold-rsc/twofold/sites/website/src/pages/docs/guides/mutations.md

 }
 ```

+Notice how the `updatePost` function knows which post to update because it closes over the selected `post.id` variable.

-Whenever the form is submitted the post will be updated in the database and the page will re-render with the date of the last update.
+Now when the form is submitted, the post is updated in the database, and the page refreshes to show the updated timestamp.

-It's recommended to use hidden form inputs when working with dynamic data.
-This allows you to be explicit with the data you are passing between the client and server.

-## Limitations

-Server actions in Twofold are only allowed to be defined in the top-level scope of a module.
-This means that you cannot define server actions inside of components, other functions, or closures.
-This is a limitation of the current implementation and will improve in the future.